 Intellectual property and invention disclosure

 Management of intellectual property is important and has several potential benefits for researchers.
 Intellectual property opens up options for commercial funding and partnering, to bring the innovation to reality.
 Research co-operation with companies and patenting is also one way to achieve scientific excellence and new discoveries.
-Intellectual property is a business asset with a legal framework.

 Invention is a technical solution to a technical problem, which is not obvious or evident for a professional in the relevant technical field.
 Researchers are required to sign agreements concerning intellectual property in externally funded projects.